 U.K. lawyer accused of injecting blood into supermarket foods

 Police officers in forensic suits outside a supermarket in west London, as investigations continue Thursday Aug.
 26, 2021, after a man was arrested on suspicion of contaminating food on Wednesday.
+A 37-year-old man will appear in court Friday Aug.
+27 charged with offences linked to the contamination of food stuffs, injected with syringes in a few London supermarkets.
 (Jonathan Brady/PA via AP)

 Share: